fungs/taxator-tk/extended/DEPENDENCIES.md

-# Dependencies
+# Extended pipeline dependencies

 The extended pipeline depends on the following programs.
-We list the recommended version for each version of taxator-tk starting from v1.3.3
+We list the recommended version for each release of taxator-tk starting from v1.3.3

 ## [1.3.3]

 ### taxator-tk
 Executables: core binaries
 License: GPLv3